(Gah, formatting. The lines are not how I wrote them, and I don’t really know how to make WordPress behave)

 They don’t believe in things that are in the way.

-They decide not to believe in them.
+They decide not to believe.

 They just decide like that.